rnabioco/clustifyr/CONTRIBUTING.md

 ## Pull Request Process

+1. Please follow Bioconductor style [guide](https://bioconductor.org/developers/how-to/coding-style/).
+Use [`testthat`](https://github.com/r-lib/testthat) tests if possible.
-1. Ensure the updated code passes GitHub Action build and checks.
+2. Ensure the updated code passes GitHub Action build and checks.
 Please let the developers know if you need help.
-2. Update the README.md and DESCRIPTION as needed.
+3. Update the README.md and DESCRIPTION as needed.
-3. Increase the version numbers in the README.md and DESCRIPTION to the new version that this Pull Request would represent.
+4. Increase the version numbers in the README.md and DESCRIPTION to the new version that this Pull Request would represent.
 Please follow [Bioconductor](https://bioconductor.org/developers/how-to/version-numbering/) versioning schemes .
-4. Please request code review for Pull Requests.
+5. Please request code review for Pull Requests.
 Once you have the sign-off of two other developers, you may then merge the updated code.

 ## Code of Conduct